TolikPylypchuk/SharpHook/README.md

 disposed).

-**Important**: Always use one instance of `IGlobalHook` at a time in the entire application since they all must use the same static method to set the hook callback for libuiohook, and there may only be one callback at a time.
+**Important**: Always use one instance of `IGlobalHook` at a time in the entire application since they all must use the same static method to set the hook callback for libuiohook, so there may only be one callback at a time.

 SharpHook provides two implementations of `IGlobalHook`: